AlbertoZ33n/tuner/README.md

 TUNER - An enveloping sampler with 4 (stereo) wavetable crossfading and two independent panels

-- LIBRARIES:
+--- LIBRARIES: ---
 "Unauthorized" library (uses "Grid")

-- How to play:
+--- USAGE ---
 on startup the patch loads four+four default samples.
-Activate the start/stop dsp button and start moving the "TUNER" control in the center of the patch.
+Raise the volume slider and start moving the "TUNER" control in the center of the patch.
 This gives more weight to each of the four samples.
 With the control in the middle all samples are mixed together.
-If you move the second slider on the right the second set of samples are activated now.
-Simple, isn't it?
+If you move the second slider on the right the second set of samples are activated.

 There is the possibility to manually load a set of four samples, and you can do it while the other panel is active.
 For example, if the left panel is active load 4 sample on the right panel (and don't forget to resynch after loading if needed!).

-The name "Tuner" comes from the fact that if you load four "independent" samples and you crossfade between them the effect is like an old tuner..
+The name "Tuner" comes from the fact that if you load four "independent" samples and you crossfade between them the effect is like an old tuner.

 All samples come from the freesound project (http://www.freesound.org/).
 In particular:
 - 19786__Jovica__Aerobic_Loop_01.wav by Jovica (licence: Attribution 4.0)